In Part I, I began sharing my story and elaborating on why becoming debt free became so important to me. Below find my concluding thoughts.

 For in hindsight, I’m sure I gave up on way too many opportunities I was given because no human, at the time, knew me well enough to know my potential to mentor or guide me effectively.

 Therefore, I assumed this major or that job was NOT for me when in actuality, I didn’t really know what I was capable of.
 I just assumed I didn’t fit and moved on.

-But knowing what I do now, I’m sure I could have found a way to overcome many of these obstacles.
-Like many other students who knew better.
+But knowing what I do now, I’m sure I could have found a way to overcome many of those obstacles.
+Like many other students who knew better was able to do.

 I recall hearing stories from other students (who graduated) about how they managed to pay their tuition waiting tables and other odd jobs and being surprised.
 I recall feeling like a lazy ignoramus bum for not employing such common sense and hustle–when I was a working student.
-I began to employ this strategy in my 30s, but was only able to do so for two semesters before I could no longer afford to as that was the year I resolved to never go back until I could pay cash consistently.
+Although late, I began to employ this strategy in my mid 30s but was only able to do so for two semesters before I could no longer afford it–as that was the year I did my analysis and resolved to never go back until I could pay cash consistently.

-All that to say, after examining how I created my student loan debt in the context of my vision and as an investment, going back to school when I was still financially treading water was not smart and nothing I needed.
+All that to say, after examining how I created my student loan debt in the context of my life’s vision and as an investor (not a consumer), going back to school when I was obviously still financially treading water was not smart and nothing I needed.

 A Divine Irony

 So consequent to all the above, I’m a late bloomer to figuring out what I’m good at and what career I should have been pursuing.
 For, my initial college wandering turned into career wandering.